 About the Author

 Self-proclaimed “King of Nevada” and old soul, Wade was born and raised in the high sage valleys that border the Ruby Mountains in northeastern Nevada.
 Exploring the state while having his hand on fly rod cork or gripped around a double barrel shotgun are among his passions, but before all things, he is Basque.
-Growing up in an area with such a strong Basque community has given him the special bond with the land these herders covered while being in a new country, and the stories that trickle in from the springs and streams throughout the best state in the Union.
+Growing up in an area with such a strong Basque community has given him a special bond with the land these herders while being in a new country, and the stories that trickle in from the springs and streams throughout the best state in the Union.